 Installing Service Virtualization on Linux

-You can install Service Virtualization directly on a Linux machine or through a Docker image.
-This topic describes how to install the product on a Linux machine.
-For details on installing through a Docker image, see Linux Docker image - SV Server.
+This topic describes how to install Service Virtualization directly on a Linux machine.
+For installation through a Linux Docker image, see Linux Docker image - SV Server.

 Before installing Service Virtualization on Linux, you must have the following installed on your machine: